Dolcetto d’Alba doc

-In the glass, this Dolcetto “Boschi di Berri” presents a magnificent, intense ruby-red color with reflections that vary between fuchsia and violet.
-The bouquet recalls violets and raspberries and is quite intense and persistent.
+In the glass, this Dolcetto “Boschi di Berri Pre-fillossera” presents a magnificent, intense ruby-red color with reflections that vary between fuchsia and violet.
+The bouquet recalls violets and raspberries and it quite intense and persistent.
 The warm and nearly velvety taste offers enjoyable sensations of ripe cherries and currants.
 The structure, harmony and persistence recall the traditional late-19th century Dolcetto.

 Extraordinary emotions are revived at every vintage, and in particular at the moment of the first tasting.

 This important wine is well accompanied by cold and warm hors d’oeuvres as well as by pasta dishes, roasts, white meat and fresh cheeses.
 It ages well in the bottle for several years.